 Your tax-free donations help fund projects benefitting trail users, adjacent landowners, and communities that serve the trail along the way.
 Projects we support include noxious weed control, trestle and tunnel restoration, surface grading, trailhead and campsite improvements, and fencing and gate maintenance.

 Willie Weir is an adventure cyclist, author, and popular speaker who bicycled the JWPT in May with his wife Kat and their rescue dog Tiva.
+If you love bikes or dogs, travel or trails, or just a good story, don't miss this!
+Please share.
+We'd like to pack the house.
 (Read Willie's article in Adventure Cycling.
 "Amazing Encounters on a Lonely Trail.)